dhruvasagar/vim-table-mode/README.md

         cell.

   - The `formula` can be a simple mathematical expression involving cells which are also defined by the same format as that of the target cell.
     Apart from basic mathematical expressions, table mode also provides special functions `Sum` and `Average`.
+Although you can use all native vim functions as well.
 Both these functions take a range as input.
 A range can be of two forms :

       - `n,m`: This represents cells in the current column from row `n` through `m`.
 If `m` is negative it represents `m` row above the